 Restructuring Costs.
 Restructuring costs primarily reflect employee severance costs and facilities consolidation costs related to the restructuring of operations, improve efficiencies in our operational activities and gain synergies from acquisitions.
 These headcount-related costs included personnel in operations, research and development, and selling, general and administrative functions.
-Restructuring costs incurred in fiscal 2022 and 2021 were \$18.3 million and \$7.4 million, respectively.
-See Note 15 Restructuring Activities to the consolidated financial statements contained elsewhere in this report.
+There were no restructuring costs incurred during fiscal 2023.
+Restructuring costs incurred in fiscal 2022 were \$18.3 million.
+See Note 16 Restructuring Activities to the consolidated financial statements contained elsewhere in this report.